Natural Resource Protection Ordinance

 - Adoption of Ordinance Standards: The adoption process can occur as either a comprehensive update of its municipal codes or ordinances, such as the adoption of a zoning ordinance update, or as amendments to the applicable sections of its code as required.
 The municipality should consider locating most, if not all, of its resource protection standards within one article of its code or ordinance, rather than several distinct sections.
 This approach, if properly designed, can make it more efficient for local officials to enforce these provisions, along with providing a clearer understanding of these provisions for both landowners and developers alike.

 - Kennett Township: The Township's 2004 Comprehensive Plan identified revisions to its natural resource protection standards, in accord with the recommendations in Chapter 13-Natural Resources Protection Plan, as a high priority item for the Township to implement.
 The amended natural resource protection standards adopted by the Township in 2006 (Article XVIII of its Zoning Ordinance) address floodplains, steep slopes, wetlands, wetland margins, watercourse and riparian buffer, woodland and specimen vegetation standards.
-The Township's natural resource protection standards are located in the Kennett Township Zoning Ordinance.

 - Pocopson Township: The Township's 2001 Comprehensive Plan recommended that the Township update its Zoning Ordinances to include a comprehensive resource protection strategy, including provisions for "net-out" of environmentally constrained lands and disturbance standards for such resources, and improved standards for surface and ground water management.
 In 2007, the Township adopted updated Conservation of Natural Resource standards in its zoning ordinance, addressing floodplain, steep slope, wetland, watercourse and riparian buffer protection, seasonally high water table soils, heritage trees, rare species site, exceptional natural areas, and woodlands and hedgerow standards.